 Theory only matters if you can apply it.
 You’ll work through real leadership scenarios drawn directly from your context.

-Julia’s methodology draws on what she teaches at Henley Business School, academically rigorous but practically focused.
-You’ll engage in reflective, experiential work that prioritises insight over instruction.
+Julia’s methodology draws on what she teaches at Henley Business School: academically rigorous but practically focused.
+You will engage in reflective, experiential work that prioritises insight over instruction.
+This means practising coaching conversations, receiving feedback, and reflecting on what is working and what isn’t.

 In the public sector, whether that’s the British Army, Royal Navy, universities, or NHS charities, there’s often an established hierarchy that managers worry about disrupting.
 The concern is whether you can coach whilst maintaining clear lines of authority.
 The answer is absolutely yes, but it requires understanding the nuances of your organisational culture.